+2.3.
 Problem in parallel beamforming with phased array

-To obtain an ultrasonic image in sector format, ultrasonic beams need to be steered.
+To obtain an ultrasonic image in a sector format, ultrasonic beams need to be steered.
 Therefore, the directivity of the ultrasound beam changes depending on the steering angle.
-In receive beamforming, the difference between the directivities of neighboring receiving beams is not so significant because the angle intervals of receiving beams are small (0.375°).
-However, such difference is significant in transmission because of the relatively large angle interval of neighboring transmit beams of 6° (used in the present study).
-This significant change in directivity in transmission produces discontinuities in a resultant ultrasonic image at a pitch of $6^\circ$ , which corresponds to angular intervals of transmit beams, because the transmit-receive directivity is defined by the product of the transmit and receive directivities [24].
-Figure 3 shows a B-mode image of the heart of a 23-year-old healthy male, which was obtained using parallel beam forming expressed by Eq.
-5 with plane wave transmission.
+In receive beamforming, the difference between the directivities of neighboring receiving beams is not so significant because the angle intervals of receiving beams are small (0.375 degrees).
+However, such difference is significant in transmission because of a relatively large angle interval of neighboring transmit beams of 6 degrees (used in the present study).
+This significant change in directivity in transmission produce discontinuities in a resultant ultrasonic image at a pitch of 6 degrees, which corresponds to angular intervals of transmit beams because the transmit-receive directivity is defined by the product of the transmit and receive directivities [24].
+Figure 3 shows a B-mode image of the heart of a 23-year-old healthy male, which was obtained using parallel beam forming expressed by eq.
+(2.5) with plane wave transmission.
 As can be seen in Fig. 3, there are significant discontinuities at the edges of each region imaged by one transmission.